Reviews You Can Rely On

 Not protective enough for major storms

-With less material and shorter boundaries, the Falketind can't provide the same coverage that a baggier hardshell can, but by eliminating this material, it shaves some weight, which is great for summer alpine climbing and hiking trips where good weather is the norm but thunderstorms or high mountain snow flurries can't be ruled out.
-This jacket lives in our pack during summer alpine climbing trips and fair weather winter climbing.
+With less material and shorter boundaries, the Falketind can't provide the same coverage you get with a baggier hardshell.
+And yet, by eliminating extra material, it shaves off some ounces, which is terrific for summer alpine climbing and hiking trips where good weather is the norm but you can't rule out thunderstorms or high mountain snow flurries.
+During summer alpine climbing trips and fair weather winter climbing, this jacket is the one that lives in our pack.
+When conditions get rough, we'd suggest swapping it out for a burlier jacket like the Mammut Nordwand Advanced for battling the weather.

 Read more: Norrona Falketind Gore-Tex review